fkmclane/petty/README.md

 --------

 * support for any shell (e.g. `zsh`) or script (e.g. `startxfce4`) that can be executed
-* provided xsession script that will set up X11 (with magic cookies!) and run a corresponding xsession script
+* provided xsession script that will set up X11 (with magic cookies!) and run a corresponding xsession script in the session

 Installing